-At this point, you might be wondering why a college course with the word 'sustainability' in the title would wait until the third week of class to begin defining sustainability as a concept, and why we are doing so in a module on ethics.
+At this point, you might be wondering why we would wait until the third week of class to begin defining sustainability as a concept, and why we are doing so in a module on ethics.
 The biggest reason is that sustainability is an incredibly complex concept in today's globalized society.
 The first two modules are aimed to introduce you to some of this complexity and to introduce you to some important concepts and tools to help you think critically and geographically about sustainability.

 We introduce the concept of sustainability in this module on ethics because, as you have hopefully gathered, sustainability issues are inherently ethical issues.
 This is not to say that 'sustainable uses' of the environment are morally good and all others are bad.
 Consider a hydroelectric project.
 Its implementation would decrease the carbon footprint of electricity generation in that region (positive), but it would also have a profound impact on the environment, not to mention the people displaced by the new reservoir (negative).
 Sustainability policy and decision making have a profound impact on people's lives, as well as on the lives of non-humans and ecosystems.
 These are ethical issues.
 And the debates that we humans have about sustainability are shaped by our ethical perspectives.